Patrick Sandoval: 2019–2021: Major league debut and beginnings

 Sandoval began the 2021 season as a reliever but was added to the starting rotation in late May when José Quintana was placed on the injured list.
-On July 14, 2021, in a start against the Minnesota Twins at Target Field, Sandoval carried a no-hit bid into the ninth inning before giving up a double to Brent Rooker with one out.
+On July 24, 2021, in a start against the Minnesota Twins at Target Field, Sandoval carried a no-hit bid into the ninth inning before giving up a double to Brent Rooker with one out.
 Angels manager Joe Maddon then pulled Sandoval from the game for closer Raisel Iglesias, who allowed Sandoval's baserunner to score before securing the 2–1 win.
 Sandoval finished the game with 8 2/3 innings pitched, a hit, an earned run, a walk, and 13 strikeouts.
 On August 27, Sandoval was placed on the 60-day injured list due to a lower back stress fracture, officially ending his season.
 Angels general manager Perry Minasian praised Sandoval's season, calling it an "outstanding year" and "something to build off of".
 Over 14 starts prior to the injury, he went 3–6 with a 3.62 ERA with 94 strikeouts in 87 innings.
 His 2.0 Wins Above Replacement (WAR) was fourth-most among all Angels players and second-most among Angels starting pitchers, only behind American League MVP Shohei Ohtani.

+2022–2024: Emergence as a starter

 Sandoval began the 2022 season as a member of the Angels' starting rotation.
 He was originally slated to be second in the rotation and make his first start of the year against the Astros on April 8, but he was scratched due to fatigue.
 He made his season debut on April 12, pitching four innings against the Miami Marlins while not giving up any earned runs but dealing with pitch command issues.
 Sandoval did not allow an earned run through his first three starts of the season.
 On August 19, 2022, in a game against the Detroit Tigers at Comerica Park, Sandoval threw the first ever shutout of his career, allowing four hits and no walks with nine strikeouts.
 He accomplished the feat with 97 pitches, making it the first Maddux for the Angels since Ricky Nolasco did so in 2016 and the first in MLB since Ranger Suárez on September 25, 2021.
 In 27 starts in 2022, Sandoval went 6–9 with a 2.91 ERA and 151 strikeouts across 148 2/3 innings.